Thin content is content that is expressed through written words on websites that provides little to no value to the user.

-Here are some examples of what Google considers bad:
+Here are some examples of what Google considers to be thin content:

-Google has become much smarter at learning and distinguishing pages that are valued by users by evaluating things like bounce rate, scroll rate, time spent on the site and page and clickthrough rate.
+Instead, focus on in-depth, quality content that people (and search engines) value.
+Google has become much smarter at learning and distinguishing pages that are valued by users by evaluating metrics like bounce rate, scroll rate, time spent on the site and page and clickthrough rate.

 Are you wasting your time creating content that is not getting you results?
 Digital Shift can create 100% original, quality content designed for your market.
 Get in touch to learn more.